CivML-PolyMtl/cutagi-doc/examples/cnn/2-conv-mnist.md

 ## 6. Train and evaluate the model

-Finally, we can train and evaluate the model.
+Finally, we train and evaluate the model using TAGI.
 We will call the train and predict methods of the classifier object.

 ```python
   clas_task.train()